runxiyu/powxy/README.md

 A demo instance is available at [git.runxiyu.org](https://git.runxiyu.org/).
 It may experience occasional outages.

+## Mechanism

+The client sends a request to the proxy.
+The proxy hashes information about the client's IP address and user agent to generate an identifier.
+It checks whether the client has a cookie containing an HMAC of the identifier.
+The connection is forwarded to the upstream server if and only if the identifier matches and the HMAC is valid.

+Otherwise, the client is presented with a challenge, which asks them to find a nonce that, when appended to the identifier, results in a SHA-256 hash that begins with a certain number of zero bits.
+The client must solve the challenge and submit it through an HTML form, which is then validated by the proxy.
+If validation passes, the client is issued a cookie containing their identifier's HMAC, and is redirected to request the page again, this time with the necessary cookie to pass the validation.

+JavaScript is provided to automatically solve the challenge without user interaction; the current solver requires WebAssembly.
+Clients that do not run JavaScript need to solve the challenge externally, e.g. via the C program provided near the HTML form, and submit their nonce manually.

 ## Bugs

 - **The cryptography hasn't been audited.** I wrote this after a tiring school